plotly/plotly.py/doc/python/facet-plots.md

 ### Zooming subplots to the same range

-Using `facet_col` from `plotly.express` let zoom each facet to the same range impliciltly.
+Using `facet_col` from `plotly.express` let zoom each facet to the same range implicitly.
 However, if the subplots are created with `make_subplots`, the axis needs to be updated with `matches` parameter to zoom all the subplots accordingly.
 Zoom in one trace below, to see the other subplots zoomed to the same x-axis range:

 ```python
 import plotly.graph_objects as go